Sustainable Housing Practices from Traditional Indian Culture

 Start a Discussion!

-- Go back through and think of ways you can incorporate some of these sustainable traditional practices from India in your home.
+- Go back through and think of ways you can incorporate some of these sustainable traditional practices from India into your home.
 Leave a comment with at least one idea below.

 - What are some of your favorite ways to include sustainability in your home?